 Harlan Brownlee understands the transformational power that the arts have to improve the quality of life for individuals and the community.
-Brownlee has worked for thirty-five years in the arts education field as a performing artist, teaching artist, and arts administrator.
+He possesses a passion for the arts guided by a disciplined approach to change.
+Brownlee has worked for 35 years in the arts education field as a performing artist, teaching artist, and arts administrator.

 Mr. Brownlee is on the Kennedy Center’s National touring roster for the Partners in Education program and Changing Education through the Arts.
 He has conducted master classes, workshops and residencies extensively in the Midwest and throughout the United States.
 Most recently, Harlan was chosen as a presenter for Project Lead the Way’s National Conferences and awarded a 2019 Young Audiences National Residency Teaching Artist Credential.
 In addition, he has designed and implemented hundreds of lesson plans over 35 years instructing a weekly class at Community School #1 that integrates dance and movement into the general curriculum with an emphasis on the subject areas of science and literacy.
 Harlan has been an adjunct professor for Rockhurst University’s School of Education and the University of Missouri – Kansas City’s School of Education.